Millennials have risen to become the largest demographic section in North America.

-With more and more millennials approaching the age of forty, this section of the population is ready to take the world by storm.
+With more and more millennials approaching the age of 40, this section of the population is ready to take the world by storm.
 Whether it’s business, sports, or politics, millennials are everywhere.

 However, for a generation that’s prone to instant gratification and online shopping sprees, speed is the norm rather than the exception.
 And for most millennials, the comfort and opportunities offered by cities are more suited to their ambitions and life goals.

-So, does this practically mean that areas outside of urban centres are not fit for millennial occupation?
-Are North American Municipalities at all ready to make Gen Y feel welcome?
+So, does this practically mean that areas outside of urban centers are not fit for millennial occupation?
+Are North American Municipalities at all ready to make Generation Y feel welcome?
 That’s precisely what we’re going to explore today.

 There is some contradiction regarding this time limit, as certain literature also considers children born in the early 2000s as millennials.
 Millennials are also known as Generation Y, as they come after Generation X (people born between 1960 and 1980).

 Critics enjoy characterizing millennials by many different traits, ranging from speed-loving to narcissistic.
 While there’s bound to be controversy regarding these attributes, the one sure thing is that millennials are a generation that’s enraptured with technology.

 After all, these are the people who grew up along with the Internet as we know it today.
 Fueled by technology, this generation has learned to accept the fast-paced life as a norm.
 And they expect the rest of the world to follow in their wake.

 Anyway, that’s enough about the generation itself.
 The question that we intend to answer today is whether North American municipalities are ready to host millennials or not.
 And the answer, sadly, is a resounding no.

 We’ve already seen why the millennials prefer to live and work in city centers as the conditions there are more conducive to their aspirations.
 That apart, there are several other reasons why municipal areas are not fit for the millennial population.
 The following sections explain some of the major ones.